premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-08-16-becoming-a-life-coach.md

 It was a confusing period of my life.
 Everything was going well and nothing was going well at the same time.
 From other's perspectives, I had a successful career, a wealthy life, good health, a happy family, etc. There was nothing anyone could complain about in my life.
 But deep inside, there was a void.
 There was a question,

-> "How many times am I going to repeat my yesterday?"
+> "How many times am I going to repeat yesterday?"

 The answer wasn't very fulfilling.
 At the same time, I have no idea what I am looking for...
 I reached out to a friend, and mentor coach Arvind Ramasundaram for help.
 He spoke to me for a while and suggested I become a life coach.